spacemeshos/protocol/sync/01-overview.md

 A node begins listening to gossip messages once it's weakly synced (in order to prevent a DoS attack).
 Other subprotocols, however, require the node to be fully synced: the Hare, block generation, and ATX generation are all paused until a node is fully synced.

 A node can only participate in the Hare consensus mechanism once it is fully synced.

+## Sync and the Tortoise

+Sync is what triggers the Tortoise protocol to run on a new layer.
+Once a node has synced enough new layers and blocks that vote for or against the blocks in a given layer, it triggers the Tortoise to process those votes.